 Sunsine earned RMB 82.6m in the first half of this year.
 3Q 16 profit of RMB 72.8m was unexpectedly strong, on higher sales volume.

 The RMB 260m IPO money had enabled Sunsine to kickstart its expansion plan.
-Without it and without careful cashflow management, Sunsine would not be able to spend a total of RMB 1,654 m and still ended up with RMB 312m in cash at end-Dec 15 (see table).
+Without it and without careful cashflow management, Sunsine would not be able to spend a total of RMB 1,737 m and still had net cash of RMB 196m at end-Dec 15 (see table).